 Role of a Business Broker

 The next step that a broker assists with in the sale of a business is to help with the negotiations.
-Having a third party mediating the negotiation process is essential; dealing with each other at arm’s length assures that buyer and seller can objectively analyze issues and see each other’s sides.
-By providing referrals to other business professionals (such as lawyers, tax planners, accountants, etc.) the business broker is able to assist buyers and sellers analyze potential deal holistically and objectively.
+Having a third party mediating the negotiation process is essential; dealing with each other at arm’s length assures that buyers and sellers can objectively analyze issues and see each other’s sides.
+By providing referrals to other business professionals (such as lawyers, tax planners, accountants, etc.) the business broker is able to assist buyers and sellers analyze potential deals holistically and objectively.

 The last step of the business broker involvement is the assistance with the due diligence and exchange of relevant information after the conditional offer has been signed by both parties.
 Efficient information exchange is essential in assuring that deal momentum is maintained and parties are given the necessary next steps in a relevant and coherent order.